Happy Baby (TV series)

-Happy Baby (later renamed Happy Superman League) is a Chinese animation series produced by Guangdong Star Creative Animation Co, a company established by Huang WeiMing and his team.
+Happy Baby (开心宝贝 (開心寶貝, Kāixīn bǎobèi)) is a Chinese animation series produced by Guangdong Star Creative Animation Co, a company established by Huang WeiMing and his team.
 The animation tells the story of Happy Superman, Sweetheart Superman, Philandering Superman, Careless Superman, Careful Superman, Galo and Big Big Monster and Little Little Monster who are going to invade the star ball to fight against each other.

 Premise

 The story takes place in the universe where humans, robots, aliens, and animals live together in a place called "Starsphere".
 Once, Planet Greyheart sends General Big Monster and Corporal Little Monster to take over the Star Sphere by force.
-Big and Little Monsters were armed with the ultimate weapon, the five-colored magical jewel, a strange crystal that could give life and intelligence to machines, and possessed great power.
+Big and Little Monsters were armed with the ultimate weapon, the five-colored magical jewel, a strange crystal that could give life and intelligence to machines and possessed great power.
 But while rushing into the atmosphere, the ship malfunctions.
-Big Big Monster orders Little Little Monster to launch the four Mechanical Stones - red, pink, green, and blue - into the abandoned locomotive that is drifting through space, before crashing into the Planet of the Stars.
+Big Big Monster orders Little Little Monster to launch the four Mechanical Stones — red, pink, green, and blue — into the abandoned locomotive, which is drifting through space, before crashing into the Planet of the Stars.

 A brilliant mechanic on the planet, Dr. Otaku, inadvertently activates the four stones while repairing the abandoned electrical junk.
 The four jewels transformed into four Supermen: Happy Superman, Sweetie Superman, Flowery Superman, and Careless Superman.
 They are taken in and raised by Dr. Geek.
 They work together to protect the Satellite Planet.
 While Big Monster and Tiny Monster lurked on the planet, ostensibly maintaining a friendly relationship with the Supermen and the people of the planet, but in fact secretly utilizing the Black Mechanical Stone to create chaos, to seek opportunities for invasion, but have always failed to do so.
 Later, in the race, the black mechanical stone accidentally fell into the motorcycle, which was repaired and activated by Dr. Otaku, and transformed into a Careful Superman, joining the Superman team of the Otaku family, and the five Supermen finally succeeded in getting together.

 Dr. Otaku officially sends the five Supermen to the campus, Superstar Academy, to carry out their campus life.
 Due to the pressure of livelihood and the need for aggression, Big Monster decided to sneak into the Super Star College as a janitor, and at the same time arranged for Tiny Monster to enter the Super Star College to study and become a classmate with the five Supermen, waiting for the opportunity to steal information.
 Meanwhile, the Commander of Planet Greyheart instructs Da Da Monster to establish a Monster Academy in the Planet of Stars with the aim of training more monsters to facilitate the invasion of the Planet of Stars.

 The last guardian of Planet Adri, Knight Admiral Garo, had been taken in by Commander Greyheart after the destruction of his home planet.
 After being used by the Commander to attack the Planet, Garo becomes a close friend of Superman Beware and joins the guardians of the Planet in his mansion.
 Meanwhile, people from other planets are also eyeing the Planet.